 Self-managing rentals come with financial risks, such as potential rent defaults, property damage, and legal liabilities.
 Evaluate your risk tolerance and the possible costs.

-When hiring a property management company to oversee your rental investments, you’ll need to consider the following fees:
+When hiring a property management company to oversee rental investments in 2026, landlords should review the following fees carefully.

-- Management Fee: This is typically charged as a percentage of the monthly rent collected, usually ranging from 8% to 12%.
-This fee covers the basic property management services, such as marketing, tenant screening, rent collection, and routine inspections.
+Management Fee: This fee is usually charged as a percentage of monthly rent collected and typically ranges from 8% to 12%.
+It covers core services such as marketing, tenant screening, rent collection, communication, and routine inspections.
+Owners should confirm whether the fee applies to rent collected or rent due.

 It’s important to carefully review the fee structure and associated costs with potential property management companies to ensure transparency and determine if the services provided align with your budget and investment goals.